bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 2.2.0:
   showByTag action added.
 Tag for a question added.
   Showing all answers of a text-answer in the chart in the backend.
+  Showing the start and end time in the backend.
   Refactoring.